-2. Adjuncts to Longer-Term Care:
+2. Adjuncts to Longer‑Term Care

-Designed for individuals already in treatment.
+- Tailored for individuals already engaged in treatment

-Culturally responsive to youth's daily lives
+- Culturally responsive to the realities of youth’s daily lives

-Implemented in primary and social care settings.
+- Implemented in primary care and social service settings

 To enhance youth mental well-being on a large scale, create brief, interactive, readily available, and culturally compatible interventions to reduce barriers.